 If you have an additional questions you are welcome to mail us at email@example.com

-As urban agriculture grows worldwide, a key need is to ensure that the nexus of food, energy, and water is optimized in order to utilise urban resources in a sustainable way.
-Data gathered will be used to model the resource flows of urban agriculture in five cities.
+As urban agriculture grows worldwide, a key need is to ensure that the nexus of food, energy, and water is optimized to utilise urban resources sustainably.
+This project will ask farmers to measure the efficiency of urban agriculture case studies in five developed countries by quantifying usage of energy, water and other resources.
+Data gathered will be used to model the resource flows of urban agriculture.
 This will enable the identification of methods to improve efficiency, also at a city-scale.
-An on-line platform will be created to collect data from urban farmers as well as share knowledge generated within the project in order to increase the resource efficiency of urban food production methods.
+An online platform for urban food producers will be created to share knowledge and experience gained within this project and to communicate the methods to increase resource efficiency of urban agriculture.

 This roadmap identifies policy recommendations for a desirable future for urban agriculture in 2050 based on policy reviews, interviews and workshops.
 In particular, this work assesses how and to what degree policy can be developed to create synergies between urban agriculture and cities’ food, water and energy nexus.
 The report is designed for use by policy makers, public authorities and other stakeholders who want to support a shift towards an urban agriculture in which the nexus between food production, water and energy use, and social benefits is optimised.